 The Essential Sofa by Sabai allows for easy customization with several fabric options, light or dark finishes for the wood legs, and the choice between a single or three-piece cushion.
-The frame is made of FSC-certified wood, the foam is CertiPUR certified, and the pillows come from recycled fiber fill.
+The frame is made of FSC-certified wood, the legs are made from domestically sourced maple, the foam is CertiPUR certified, and the pillows come from recycled fiberfill.

 One of the best ways to furnish your home sustainably is to shop vintage.
 Rather than allowing old pieces to end up in the landfill, offer them a new lease on life in your own home.
-Chairish has endless options for high-quality vintage sofas, like this curved off-white number that will add the perfect art deco vibe to your living space.
+Chairish has endless options for high-quality vintage sofas, like this 1980's Vladimir Kagan Curved sofa in a trendy dark green.

 As if the ultra-cozy design wasn't reason enough to add the Bryant Sofa by Joybird to your living room, the company's ethical practices will absolutely win you over.
-Each piece is made from responsibly-sourced solid wood, and for each item sold, Joybird will plant more trees than were used in the manufacturing of that item.
+Each piece is made from responsibly-sourced solid wood, and for each item sold, Joybird works with One Tree Planted to restore nature by planting trees.

 Floyd has come on the home design scene with affordable, modern designs that are built to stand the test of time.
+Part of the company's approach to sustainability is to employ environmentally and socially responsible sourcing and manufacturing practices.
 Their three-seater sofa comes in a handful of colors, from quiet neutrals to bold, statement-making hues, making it a foolproof addition to any living room.

 If you're in the market for an eco-friendly couch that can also double as a guest bed, the Clara Sleeper Sofa by West Elm may be just the ticket.
 With a sleek, low-profile design and FSC certified materials, it will add a modern sensibility to any home.

 Just because sustainable materials use modern technology doesn't mean your sofa has to feel that way.
-This velvet number by Cobble Hill boasts a traditional silhouette and ethically sourced materials, including wood from responsibly managed forests and sofa fill using 75% recycled fibers and 25% RDS certified down.
+This velvet number by Cobble Hill boasts a traditional silhouette and ethically sourced materials, including sustainably sourced wood and sofa fill using 75% recycled fibers and 25% RDS certified down.

 Made in the USA, the Mont Blanc Sofa by Viva Terra fits perfectly in an updated traditional home.
-The materials include a Sustainable Forestry Initiative® compliant frame and recycled fiber fill, proving you don't have to sacrifice ethical practices for high-end style.
+The materials include a Sustainable Forestry Initiative compliant frame and soy-based foam cushions, proving you don't have to sacrifice ethical practices for high-end style.